masse/collage-solver/README.md

 If the build step was successful you can then run the program using the created scripts ```build/dist/collage-solver``` or ```build/dist/collage-solver.bat``` if you are running Windows.
-To try it out there are 87 sample images included in the ```docs/sample-images```  directory.
+To try it out there are sample images included in the ```docs/sample-images``` directory.
 There are sensible default for all options and the only mandatory argument is the path to a directory with the images you wish to create a collage.
-To create an example collage with one image featured you can try running:
+To create an example collage with a featured image you can try running:

 ```
-./build/dist/collage-solver docs/sample-images surikat.jpg:8"
+./build/dist/collage-solver docs/sample-images surikat.jpg:8
 ```

 This command will create a ```sample-images.png``` in the current directory looking something like the following image.
-Your result will differ as this is an inherent property (pun intended!) of the genetic algorithm, however it should have the image of a surikat stand out.
+Your result will differ as this is an inherent property (pun intended!) of the genetic algorithm - however it should have the image of a surikat stand out.

 ![Sample image output of collage-solver](docs/test-collage-output.png)